If I Was Driving a Car When Hit by a Truck, What Type of Lawyer Should I Use?

-Vehicles like semi-trucks, tractor-trailers, cargo vans, dump trucks, garbage trucks, landscaping trucks, moving vans, water trucks, food trucks, crane trucks, and other specialized equipment could all be considered a commercial vehicle.
+Vehicles like semi-trucks, tractor-trailers, cargo vans, dump trucks, garbage trucks, landscaping trucks, moving vans, water trucks, food trucks, crane trucks, and other specialized equipment could all be considered commercial vehicles.

 The complexity of driving these heavy machines is a significant consideration in semi-truck accident cases.

-As a rule of thumb, commercial trucks need more timer to stop, accelerate slower, need more space to maneuver and require special handling when making turns and backing up.
+As a rule of thumb, commercial trucks need more time to stop, accelerate slower, need more space to maneuver, and require special handling when making turns and backing up.

 Also, the science of truck collision is much different from that of a typical auto accident.